ep-1/TIM/README.txt

 This happened because Tim made a mistake.
 Not just one.
 He made many mistakes during the time they spent together, all those years ago.
 Memories of their relationship have become muddled, replaced wholesale, but one remains clear: the Princess turning sharply away, her braid lashing at him with contempt.
 He knows she tried to be forgiving, but who can just shrug away a guilty lie, a stab in the back?
 Such a mistake will change a relationship irreversibly, even if we have learned from the mistake and would never repeat it.
 The Princess's eyes grew narrower.
 She became more distant.
+Our world, with its rules of causality, has trained us to be miserly with forgiveness.
+By forgiving too readily, we can be badly hurt.
+But if we've learned from a mistake and become better for it, shouldn't we be rewarded for the learning, rather than punished for the mistake?